 Explore Earth Systems with High-Flying Technologies

 Did you know America’s space agency has an environmental mission?
 Yup, NASA researchers DO study Planet Earth along with the other planets.
-They build and deploy airborne and space-based observatories and sky_unit_coversensors to learn more about Earth systems including oceans, ice sheets, forests, and the atmosphere.
+They build and deploy airborne and space-based observatories and sensors to learn more about Earth systems including oceans, ice sheets, forests, and the atmosphere.
 Get with the program and do your own aeronautical engineering with the design challenges in the Engineering Adventures unit The Sky’s the Limit: Engineering Flying Technologies.

 (By the way, NASA invites you to celebrate Earth Day by sharing pictures of your favorite Earthly place using social media.
 Use the tag #NoPlaceLikeHome—and say you were #EiEInspired!)